brevzin/cpp_proposals/3380_extend_cnttp_2/extend-cnttp-2.md

 This seems like a much better approach than the explicit normalization one — but I'm still not sure it's actually worth pursuing.
 It doesn't add too much complexity to the design (once we can return two different kinds, is it really that big a deal to return three different kinds?), but we should really only go this route if this is a sufficiently common use-case.
 Which I'm not sure it is.

+## Splitting

+There are two forms of this proposal:

+1. `T::operator template()` returns a range of reflections and `T` is constructible from that range,
+2. `T::operator template()` returns `void`.

+The first form is the full round-trip custom serialization/deserialization path that can support any type and is essential for containers.
+The second is a purely convenience form for simplicity, although one that covers a wide range of very common types (like `std::tuple`, `std::optional`, `std::variant`, `std::string_view`, `std::span`, etc.).

+However, the first form also depends on reflection [@P2996R5] and the latter does not.
+It is possible to adopt purely the `void`-returning form first with the understanding that we can later extend it to the reflection-range-returning form.
+This immediately gives us support for many useful types, and we can't use types like `std::vector<T>` or `std::string` as non-type template parameters yet anyway — not until we get non-transient constexpr allocation ([@P1974R0] [@P2670R1]).

+So it's worth considering a reduced form of this proposal that is simply the `void`-returning form.
+This also has significantly less implementation complexity, since it's not a large extension over the existing rule.

 # Proposal

 This proposal extends class types as non-type parameters as follows.
 This isn't exactly Core wording, but does contain something akin to wording because I think that might be a clearer way to express the idea.

+## Language

 First, as with [@P2484R0], I'm referring to `operator template` as a template representation function.
 A class type `T` can provide an `operator template` that must be `consteval`, with one of two forms: